MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 ~~~~~~

   A user permitted to write to any exchange.
 Sort of an administrative flow user, meant to pump
-  messages when no ordinary source or subscriber is appropriate to do so.
+  notification messages when no ordinary source or subscriber is appropriate to do so.
 Is to be used in
   preference to administrator accounts to run flows.